mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 psion) people aboard the ship.
 This is not a continuous activity as the process drains Psionic Strength from the crew and it takes the same length of time to regenerate the latent Psi points as for a psion.
-Psions can, if they wish, resist the K-Web’s draw by rolling Psionic Strength + End 8+; alternatively, they can regulate how much Psionic Strength they donate – either be volunteering a certain number of points or agreeing an amount with the integrated
+Psions can, if they wish, resist the K-Web's draw by rolling Psionic Strength + End 8+; alternatively, they can regulate how much Psionic Strength they donate – either be volunteering a certain number of points or agreeing an amount with the integrated